huy-dai/CTF-Writeups/README.md

 # CTF Writeups

-My solutions for various CTF competitions that I participate in from 2021-2023, including some training wargames and archived CTF challenges.
+My solutions for various CTF competitions and TryHackMe modules that I participate in from 2021-2023, including some training wargames and archived CTF challenges.

 Note: Many of the included binaries in this git repo is inherently unsecure (since they are posted as pwn challenges).